Fenglaboratory/EGF/README.md

 ```
 This installation should take less than 30 minutes on a standard computer.

+# GPU requirements
+Note that in order to run EGF, you must have sufficient GPU memory.
+Evaluating on longer sequences requires more GPU memory.
+If the GPU memory on your device is not enough, you will see a "Cuda out of memory" error.
+This indicates that you either need a GPU with more memory or run on multiple GPUs.
+The code will automatically detect multiple GPUs and split the model between the GPUs, and you can control which GPUs is uses by setting `CUDA_VISIBLE_DEVICES` (e.g. setting `CUDA_VISIBLE_DEVICES=0,1` forces the program to use GPUs 0 and 1).

 # Data
 Make a new root folder where you will store the relevant information.
 Make a file inside the folder which is the tag to cluster mapping (the keys are also used as a list of tags, so also called tag_path):